LimaRAF/plantR/vignettes/plantR.md

 occs <- validateTax(occs)
 ```

-    #> Top people with many determinations but not in the taxonomist list:
+    #> Top people with many determinations but not in the plantR taxonomist list:
     #>
     #> |Identifier       | Records|
     #> |:----------------|-------:|